alexschimel/bsmeta/README.md

     * Machine-readable formats
     * Version control

-## Basic Template
+## Basic Template Contents

-The proposed template is organized into six thematic sections, or "parent nodes".
+The proposed template is to collate the basic information as pairs of field-value, organized into six thematic sections, or "parent nodes".

+We list below our proposed sections and field-value pairs.
+See further below for the implementation.

 ### 1. survey
-A section containing the basic information about the survey that produced the dataset from which the mosaic was created.
+A section containing the basic information about the survey that produced the dataset from which the mosaic was created:

-No need to go into too many details here since this information is most likely also present in reports, and bathymetry metadata.
-In fact, the information in this section can most likely be directly obtained from any existing "acquisition metadata".

 |Parent node|Field|Description|Example|
 |---|---|---|---|